eigenfoo/old-eigenfoo.github.io/_posts/2018-11-03-reddit-slides.md

 I recently gave a talk on the technical, data science side of the project, describing not just the final result, but also the trajectory of the whole
 project: stumbling blocks, dead ends and all.
-Below is the slide deck, as well as the speaker notes.
-Enjoy!
+Below is the slide deck: enjoy!

 ## Abstract